 Typically, you configure static NAT with a one-to-one mapping.
 However, in some cases, you might want to configure a single real address to several mapped addresses (one-to-many).
 When you configure one-to-many static NAT, when the real host initiates traffic, it always uses the first mapped address.
 However, for traffic initiated to the host, you can initiate traffic to any of the mapped addresses, and they will be untranslated to the single real address.

-For example, you have a load balancer at 10.1.2.27; depending on the URL requested, it redirects traffic to the correct web server.
-(See Figure 27-5.
-See the "Inside Load Balancer with Multiple Mapped Addresses (Static NAT, One-to-Many)" section for details on how to configure this example.)
+For example, you have a load balancer at 10.1.2.27.
+Depending on the URL requested, it redirects traffic to the correct web server (see Figure 11-6).
+(See the "Inside Load Balancer with Multiple Mapped Addresses (Static NAT, One-to-Many)" section for details on how to configure this example.)

 Information About Other Mapping Scenarios (Not Recommended)

-The adaptive security appliance has the flexibility to allow any kind of static mapping scenario: one-to-one, one-to-many, but also few-to-many, many-to-few, and many-to-one mappings.
-These other mapping options, however, might result in unintended consequences.
+The ASA 1000V has the flexibility to allow any kind of static mapping scenario: one-to-one, one-to-many, but also few-to-many, many-to-few, and many-to-one mappings.
 We recommend using only one-to-one or one-to-many mappings.
+These other mapping options might result in unintended consequences.

-Functionally, few-to-many is the same as one-to-many; but because the configuration is more complicated, we recommend creating a one-to-many configuration for each real address that requires it.
+Functionally, few-to-many is the same as one-to-many; but because the configuration is more complicated and the actual mappings may not be obvious at a glance, we recommend creating a one-to-many configuration for each real address that requires it.
 For example, for a few-to-many scenario, the few real addresses are mapped to the many mapped addresses in order (A to 1, B to 2, C to 3).
 When all real addresses are mapped, the next mapped address is mapped to the first real address, and so on until all mapped addresses are mapped (A to 4, B to 5, C to 6).
 This results in multiple mapped addresses for each real address.
 Just like a one-to-many configuration, only the first mappings are bidirectional; subsequent mappings allow traffic to be initiated to the real host, but all traffic from the real host uses only the first mapped address for the source.

 For a many-to-few or many-to-one configuration, where you have more real addresses than mapped addresses, you run out of mapped addresses before you run out of real addresses.
 Only the mappings between the lowest real IP addresses and the mapped pool result in bidirectional initiation.
 The remaining higher real addresses can initiate traffic, but traffic cannot be initiated to them (returning traffic for a connection is directed to the correct real address because of the unique 5-tuple (source IP, destination IP, source port, destination port, protocol) for the connection).